CEXTBurmawala/notes/deploy/integration_setup_jenkins.md

 Integration allows the customer to integrate information (profiles) into their app based on a CSV file of their profile data.
 The app will run a script that will integrate the information/data into the app.

-**The app needs to be deployed before the integration can be setup.
+NOTE: The app needs to be deployed before the integration can be setup.

 #### In Jenkins
 - navigate to Prod/non-prod, and click on "Teleport-OpenSSHSession"